AMinerOpen/prediction_api/doc/NSFC_AI_Subject_Classifier.md

 ### classify

- Get the classification of the key words and its subject tree
+ Get the classification of the keywords and a subject tree

 #### Parameters

 ##### words

-A **list** of key words.
+A **list** of keywords.
 Accept both Chinese words and English words.

 #### Return value